PsyTeachR/msc-data-skills/docs/01-intro.md

 When you do things reproducibly, others can understand and check your work.
 This benefits science, but there is a selfish reason, too: the most important person who will benefit from a reproducible script is your future self.
 When you return to an analysis after two weeks of vacation, you will thank your earlier self for doing things in a transparent, reproducible way, as you can easily pick up right where you left off.

 There are two tweaks that you should do to your RStudio installation to maximize reproducibility.
-Go to the preferences/settings menu, and uncheck the box that says **`Restore .RData into workspace at startup`**;.
+Go to the preferences/settings menu, and uncheck the box that says **`Restore .RData into workspace at startup`**.
 If you keep things around in your workspace, things will get messy, and unexpected things will happen.
 You should always start with a clear workspace.
 This also means that you never want to save your workspace when you exit, so set this to **`Never`**.
 The only thing you want to save are your scripts.

 <div class="figure" style="text-align: center">
 <img src="images/01/repro.png" alt="Alter these settings for increased reproducibility." width="66%" />